Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

+### Feb 23rd, 2021

+- Added collapsing to the Origin Feature
+- Added a send to chat button for the Origin Feature to output the name and description in the chat log in a nice and easily readable format

 ### Feb 18th, 2021

 - Expanded the Capture Pokémon skill, allowing modifiers such as Capture Point to be applied